 - C26.
-Prior to the commencement of works, a Construction Air Quality Management Plan (CAQMP) must be prepared.
-The CAQMP must be prepared in consultation with, and address the relevant requirements of, Council and the EPA.
-The CAQMP must address (but not be limited to): - (a) describe the measures that would be implemented on site to ensure: - (i) the control of air quality and odour impacts of the development; - (ii) that these controls remain effective over time; - (iii) that all reasonable and feasible air quality management practice measures are employed - (iv) the air quality impacts are minimised during adverse meteorological conditions and extraordinary events; and - (v) compliance with relevant conditions of consent. - (b) include performance objectives for monitoring dust and ensuring no off-site air quality impacts to nearby residences and businesses; - (c) includes an air quality monitoring program that: - (i) is capable of evaluating the performance of the construction works;
+Prior to the commencement of works, a Construction Air Quality Management Plan (CAQMP) must be prepared by a suitably qualified and person and to the satisfaction of the Planning Secretary.
+The CAQMP must be prepared in consultation with, and address the relevant requirements of, Council, City of Sydney Council and the EPA.
+The CAQMP must address (but not be limited to): - (a) describe the measures that would be implemented on site to ensure: - (i) the control of air quality and odour impacts of the development; - (ii) that these controls remain effective over time; - (iii) that all reasonable and feasible air quality management practice measures are employed; - (iv) the air quality impacts are minimised during adverse meteorological conditions and extraordinary events; and - (v) compliance with relevant conditions of consent. - (b) include performance objectives for monitoring dust and ensuring no off-site air quality impacts to nearby residences and businesses; - (c) includes an air quality monitoring program that: - (i) is capable of evaluating the performance of the construction works;

-- (ii) includes a protocol for determining any exceedances of the relevant conditions of consent and responding to complaints - (iii) adequately supports the air quality performance objectives; and - (iv) evaluates and reports on the effectiveness of air quality management for the construction works. - (d) details on monitoring weather conditions and communicating changing conditions to the workforce; - (e) stop work procedures if performance objectives are not being met.
+- (ii) includes a protocol for determining any exceedances of the relevant conditions of consent and responding to complaints; - (iii) adequately supports the air quality performance objectives; and - (iv) evaluates and reports on the effectiveness of air quality management for the construction works. - (d) details on monitoring weather conditions and communicating changing conditions to the workforce; - (e) stop work procedures if performance objectives are not being met.